 This is not the experience of the village chief alone, but the collective memory of the entire Xiawan Village residents.
 Mr. Chen, a villager, was born in Xiawan Village.
 In the blink of an eye, he dated, got married, and gave birth to children here in the past few decades.
 Now his daughter is also married.
 He still remembers that in the past, there was a deserted field across the Shenzhen River, and “The East is Red, the Sun Rises…” would be played on the radio, and gunshots would be heard in the middle of the night.

 He used to live near Lok Ma Chau.
 After attending kindergarten, he had to walk home by himself.
-The reeds nearby were very tall and he had to walk very close to the house before he could see his family.
+The reeds nearby were very tall and he had to walk very close to the house before he might see his family.
 At that time, the People’s Liberation Army would catch stowaways on the Shenzhen River.
 Many speedboats were constantly patrolling.
 There was no iron fence between the river and the land.
 The speedboats were flying next to it, and occasionally gunshots were heard.
 The People’s Liberation Army really Will shoot stowaways.
 He was always afraid when he walked.
 At that time, he was only a few years old.

 He once saw the body of a stowaway and tried to go to the police station to call the police.
 Looking back now, he felt that those people were actually brave men.
 Most of the smugglers are from the Guangdong area, but he has met people who speak Mandarin and have a northern accent.
 He reflects that it is very difficult for them to come here from afar.
-When they came to Hong Kong, they often could only work in construction and other labor industries.
+When they came to Hong Kong, they often might only work in construction and other labor industries.
 Many of Hong Kong’s constructions at that time actually included their contributions.

 Mr. Chen, a villager, said that these barbed wire fences were left over from the establishment of the restricted area during the British rule.